 Starting with a modest donation of a hundred Indian musical instruments by a Rajah in 1876 that was combined with the collection of Belgian musicologist Fetis, the museum over the last century has managed to accumulate 8000 instruments of the finest variety, covering practically every culture and age of the world.
 It’s the most comprehensive museum of its kind in the world, and one of Brussels’ foremost attractions.
 The layout of the museum is designed as Mechanical instruments in the basement, traditional instruments on the ground floor, orchestral instruments on the first floor and string and keyboard instruments on the second floor.

 Upon visiting you’ll be given infrared earphones that’ll let you listen to the music of these instruments as you wander around the museum.
 Fascinating, deeply informative and a pure sensory delight, this museum is a must visit.
 If you need added motivation, there’s an excellent restaurant on top with panoramic views of Brussels.
+Also, visit the popular attractions in the city by following Brussels itinerary 2 days.

-Musical Instrument Museum Information
+Musical Instrument Museum Travel Tips

 - Congres-Albertine underground car park (paying) if you’re driving.